Unleash/unleash-client-ruby/README.md

 Or if you see better fit, only in the controllers that you will be using unleash.

-#### Sample usage
+### 3. Sample usage

-Then wherever in your application that you need a feature toggle, you can use:
+Then wherever in your Rails application that you need a feature toggle, you can use:

 ```ruby
 if UNLEASH.is_enabled?
 "AwesomeFeature", @unleash_context